romangolev/RevitAddinTemplate.Multiversion/README.md

-# Revit Multiversion Addin Template for Visual Studio 2022
+﻿# Revit Multiversion Addin Template for Visual Studio 2022
 ## Description
 - This is basic Revit Add-in template for Visual Studio
 - It uses configurations to target different versions of Revit
-- Is targeting each version of Revit assummint that they have been installed in the default location
+- Using Revit_All_Main_Versions_API_x64 nuget package as a reference to Revit API
 - Has a post-build event that copied all files to the Revit Addins folder located in ```%appdataAutodesk\Revit\Addins```
 - Supports Revit 2020 to 2025